 Of course, oil spills also increases the risk of a fire.
 If an open flame or heat source reaches the spill, it may ignite into a fireball.
 The first step in preventing oil-related fires is to choose a suitable location to store the chemical.
 Common sense should tell you to avoid storing it near sources of extreme heat.
 Keep as much distance between heat sources and oil as possible.
 Using industrial-grade barrels designed specifically for oil will also reduce the chance of a fire.

 Depending on the severity of the oil spill, it may impact the environment by polluting nearby water sources.
 If your workplace has a stormwater drain, make sure it’s covered immediately once a spill occurs.
 Allowing oil to seep into the stormwater drain creates a serious hazard to both the environment and anyone drinking local tap water.
 It only takes a minute to toss a cover over the drain, and doing so could protect your company from violation fines.

-You can browse through stormwater drain covers and products by clicking here.
+You can browse through stormwater management and drain products by clicking here.